-No need exists to discuss the graphic details of a suicide with a child.
+No need exists to discuss the graphic details of suicide with a child.
 Indeed, arguably no need exists to discuss graphic details with other adults.

 If a child asks how a person took his or her life, making a basic statement about what happened is acceptable.
-However, a pivot should occur from making a basis statement about means used to a discussion focused on coping with feelings that include:
+However, a pivot should occur from making a basic statement about means used to a discussion focused on coping with feelings that include:

 Age Specific Recommendations

-There are some basic thoughts and tactics that you need to bear in mind when it comes to providing age appropriate information to a young person about the suicide of a loved one.
+There are some basic thoughts and tactics that you need to bear in mind when it comes to providing age-appropriate information to a young person about the suicide of a loved one.